irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

     Non-Fill Position, in the context of FPAs.
 NS
     Nanoseconds
-NSO
+NSO (Event)
-    Non-Standard Operations.
-Functionality for making BICAS modify processed data based on a list of manually labelled time intervals.
+    Non-Standard Operation.
+A time interval that has been manually labelled as special.
 BICAS can e.g. use this to set quality bits and remove data.
-NSOID
-    NSO ID.
-String constant that represents a specific type of NSO.
-Used in NSO table.
+NSO table
+    Separate XML file that contains a list of time intervals which have been manually labeled as NSOs.
+BICAS uses this list for potentially modifying processed data.
+Every NSO in the table is categorized using exactly one QRCID.
 Offset
     Value (constant) that is ADDED to (not subtracted from) a measured value during the calibration process.
 OSR
     Original sampling (rate).
 Used in the context of downsampling.
 Cf DSR.
+QRC
+    Quality-Related Condition.
+    Condition that may influence quality ZVs.
+Ex: Thruster firing, saturation.
+    QRCs are labelled using QRCIDs.
+QRCID
+    QRC ID.
+String constant that represents a specific type of QRC.
+    The NSO table uses QRCIDs to label NSO events.
 RCS
     RPW Calibration Software.
 BICAS is an example of an RCS.
 RCS ICD